Vukodlok/Personal_Projects/README.md

 ## Timer
 Create a web app timer.
 Use html, css, and javascript within the React-Redux framework.
 This was made as part of freeCodeCamp's Front End Development Libraries course.

+## Salon Appointment Scheduler
+Create a postgreSQl database and bash script to prompt a user for a service, phone number, name, and time for an appointment and add the information to the database.
+This was made as part of freeCodeCamp's Relational Database course.